-When manufacturers have sheet metal projects that require 3D modelling and production of flat patterns, CAD/CAM Services excels.
+When manufacturers have sheet metal projects that require 3D modeling and production of flat patterns, CAD/CAM Services excels.
 The initial source for the project can be in nearly any format:

 - Hand drawing

 - 2D raster image